ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 * fundamental principles of epidemiology
 * critical appraisal of epidemiological publications
-* application of study design to a research situation and
+* application of study design to a research situation, and
 * the strengths and weaknesses of the main study designs.

 Registrars are also encouraged to consider working towards related academic qualifications while undertaking their Advanced Specialised Training in Population Health.
 See Appendix 3 for related programs.